ank27/KinetiRover/docs/tutorials/perception-pipeline.md

 1. Use `rosrun rqt_image_view rqt_image_view` to visualize camera feeds
 2. Use `rqt_tf_tree` to verify TF frame relationships
-3. Inspect point cloud using `pcl_viewer`
+3. Use `rostopic hz /darknet_ros_3d/bounding_boxes` to check detection rate

 ## 10. Performance Optimization

 1. **Reduce point cloud resolution** to improve processing speed
-2. **Increase min_probability threshold** to filter out low-confidence detections
+2. **Increase minimum_probability threshold** to filter out low-confidence detections
 3. **Limit detection area** using a region of interest
 4. **Use a lighter YOLO model** (like YOLOv4-tiny) for faster inference

 ## Conclusion

-In this tutorial, we've implemented a complete perception pipeline using Darknet YOLO for 2D object detection and Darknet3D for 3D localization.
+In this tutorial, we've implemented a complete perception pipeline using Darknet YOLO for 2D object detection and 3D object localization using the gb_visual_detection_3d package.
 We've integrated this with MoveIt to enable pick and place operations with the PX100 robotic arm.
 The system can be extended with custom object detection models and optimized for specific applications.

 ---
 *Previous: [RealSense Setup](realsense-setup.md) | Next: [MoveIt Integration](moveit-setup.md)*